simondean/widdershins-issues/markdown-attributes/README.md

-# Example of issue with response examples
+# Example of new feature for using markdown attributes

+This example uses shin's new `--attr` CLI argument.

 Run the following command to convert the `openapi.yaml` file into the `index.html` file.